sherryazhang/arrival/README.md

 ```

-### the application
+### the automation
-if standard deviation for order hour is less than 3 hours, the user is considered consistent and would receive push notifications at the mean hour. an improvement to this project is incorporating automation with ML
+So far, this analysis has been manual.
+A vision for it is a workflow that feeds into push notification deployment.
+However, the ideal process is to have it automatic which is why I'm going to incorporate machine learning and reinforcement next

-### the ML
+### the prediction